tr1s/tris-webpack-boilerplate/README.md

 This plugin is intended to provide an offline experience for __webpack__ projects.
 It uses __ServiceWorker__, and __AppCache__ as a fallback under the hood.
 We simply include this plugin in our `webpack.prod.js`, and the accompanying runtime in our client script (src/index.js), and our project will become offline ready by caching all (or some) of the webpack output assets.

-Note: __If you `npm run build` and upload your changes to your server (or hoever you keep your website updated), your website will need to have been closed and re-opened before you see the changes.
+Note: __If you `npm run build` and upload your changes to your server (or however you keep your website updated), your website will need to have been closed and re-opened before you see the changes.
 You can't have it open and keep refreshing, you need to close the tab and re-open it for the cache to bust.__

 ```js
 /* webpack.prod.js */